 Common Concern: My customers email (text, message, call…) me with their orders.
 I don’t want to make a separate trip to collect their payment.

 Simple Solution: Expand your payment options to include digital options such as PayPal or Venmo, so customers can easily pay you without an extra trip.
-You can also accept credit card payments by phone, which you can enter directly into Avon’s system.
-(If you prefer, for a small fee, you can also accept credit card payments through a Square account, which enables you to have those payments deposited into your bank, instead of onto your Avon account.)
+You may also consider using a credit card processing app, like Square to accept credit card payments from your customers.

 Common Concern: What if my customer pays me and then one of their items is sold out when I place my order?